Peasant Loaf from Ale Barme

 You can read more about its transcription here.
 The transcriptionist used white flour, which is more appropriate to the receipt, but today I am using a mixture of rye and barley flour because I want to see how well ale barme works with heavier flours.

 Then I veered from the recipe a bit because I didn’t think it was looking promising.
-I put it in a bowl for a second rise and it didn’t accomplish much.
+I put it in a bowl for a second rise and it didn’t achieve much.

 I shaped the loaves on my peel and let them rise a bit longer.
 I have to tell you at this point I really didn’t think it was going to work.